PranjalMantri/Drawing-App/README.md

 - On mouseDown, the starting position is clientX and clientY and same is the ending position so we create an element using that.
 - On mouseMove, we get the last element, we take its starting position and update the ending position based on user's mouse movements.
 - We create a new element based on the updated coords and overwrite the last element.

+## 3 Selection Tool

+Before implementing selection functionality we made a couple of changes:

+- We now use the useRef hook to get access to the canvas.
+- We updated the createElement function to also return an id for each element.
+- This id is used to update the element, using updateElement function.
+- We introduced a new tool state to keep track of what tool we are using at the moment.
+- If the tool is selection, the action is moving; for a shape, the action is drawing.

+### There are 2 steps to implement the selection tool:

+1. Actually selecting the element
+2. Moving the element to a new position

+### Selecting the element:

+- This is done by checking whether the mouse click is inside or very close to the elements.
+- For rectangles, we check if the clicked point lies inside the rectangle or not.
+- For a line segment, we use pointToLineSegmentDistance function to get the distance between the clicked point and the line.
+- If the distance is less than the tolerance (5 pixels) we consider it as selected.

+### `pointToLineSegmentDistance()` function:

+- This function finds the distance between a point and the closest point to it on a line segment.
+- If the point is parallel (not literally) to the line, then its closest point on the line segment will be perpendicular to it.
+- If the point is before the starting point, its closest point will be the starting point.
+- If the point is beyond the ending point, its closest point will be the ending point.

+### Moving the element:

+- When moving the element, the height and width remain the same to keep the same shape.
+- The starting position changes based on mouse move.
+- When moving, we get the user's click position.
+- If the user clicks in the middle of the rectangle, then there is some offset between the starting position and user's clicked position.
+We calculate this offset and use it in updating, else moving the element feels too snappy.